No Match Found

 Continue to advance inclusion and diversity within our workforce and achieve net zero greenhouse gas emissions by 2030

-The New Equation is PwC’s landmark global strategy, based on analysis of global trends and thousands of conversations with clients and stakeholders, we respond to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the continuing effects of the COVID-19 pandemic.
+The New Equation is PwC’s landmark global strategy, based on analysis of global trends and thousands of conversations with clients and stakeholders, we respond to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics, and the continuing effects of the pandemic.

 The New Equation focuses on two interconnected needs that clients face in the coming years.

 The first is to build trust, which has never been more important, nor more difficult.
 Organisations increasingly need to earn trust across a wide range of topics that are important to their stakeholders.
 Success depends on fundamental shifts in the way executives think, organisational culture, systems and ambition.

 The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
 Businesses need to change faster and more thoroughly to attract capital, talent and customers.
 Too often, however, narrowly conceived transformation initiatives do not deliver the outcomes they promise.
 A new approach is needed.

 “The profound changes in the world mean that to succeed, organisations need to create a virtuous circle between earning trust and delivering sustained outcomes.
 By bringing our unique combination of capabilities together, and matching it with serious investment and our commitment to quality, we can help them do that.
 In doing so, we will help clients unlock value for shareholders, stakeholders and wider society."